-The Audit Committee, comprised entirely of nonemployee directors (Messrs.
-Clark; Clark, Jr.; Gillespie; Macklin and Zankel), has general responsibility for the oversight and surveillance of the accounting, reporting and financial control practices of Fund American.
+The Audit Committee, comprised of certain nonemployee directors (Messrs.
+Clark; Clark, Jr.; Olson and Zankel), has general responsibility for the oversight and surveillance of the accounting, reporting and financial control practices of Fund American.
 The Audit Committee annually reviews the qualifications of the Independent Auditors; makes recommendations to the Board as to their selection; and reviews the plan, fees and results of their audit.
 Mr. Clark, Jr. is Chairman of the Audit Committee.

-The Human Resources Committee, comprised entirely of nonemployee directors (Messrs.
-Clark; Clark, Jr.; Gillespie; Macklin and Zankel), oversees Fund American's compensation and benefit policies and programs, including administration of the Long-Term Incentive Plan (the "Incentive Plan"), the Fund American Voluntary Deferred Compensation Plan (the "Deferred Compensation Plan") and the Fund American Deferred Benefit Plan (the "Deferred Benefit Plan").
-The Human Resources Committee also sets the annual salaries and bonuses for elected officers and certain other key employees.
-Mr. Macklin is Chairman of the Human Resources Committee.
+The Compensation Committee, comprised of certain nonemployee directors (Messrs.
+Clark; Cochran; Macklin and Olson), oversees Fund American's stock-based compensation and benefit policies and programs, including administration of the Long-Term Incentive Plan (the "Incentive Plan"), the Fund American Voluntary Deferred Compensation Plan (the "Deferred Compensation Plan") and the Fund American Deferred Benefit Plan (the "Deferred Benefit Plan").
+Mr. Macklin is Chairman of the Compensation Committee.